drieda/QuizletMicromatchSolver/README.md

 Also note that Quizlet can't store a time less than 0.5s

-# This script is was created for learning JS only.
+# This script was created for learning JS only.
 I do NOT encourage anyone to use it to ruin other people's experience!

 Note: the Old version of the script can't achieve a time less than 2.5s